thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 certificates to use the same signature algorithm.
 Furthermore, this specification does not utilize RSA for use with constrained IoT devices and networks.
-For certificates expected to be validated by IoT devices, CAs SHOULD use a single signature algorithm supported by those devices (e.g., ECDSA P-256).
+For certificates expected to be validated by constrained IoT devices, CAs SHOULD select signature algorithms supported by those devices to ensure successful validation (e.g., ECDSA P-256).
+Different certificates in the same chain MAY use different signature algorithms when the relying devices support validation of the resulting chain.

 ### Issuer